 In general, international students are not entitled to a concession rate on myki cards (except on the annual pass – see below), so the full fare will be paid.
 Fares using the myki card depend on where you’re travelling to and how often, but students generally spend around $22 per week.
 You can work out your expected weekly cost using this calculator.

-International undergraduate students can also get a 50% discount on an annual myki pass using the iUSEpass.
-This option saves you a lot of money if you will be travelling at least 98 days of the year (if you’re travelling less than this, a normal myki will be cheaper).
-Certain study conditions need to be met in order to apply for an iUSEpass, so make sure to check out the Public Transport Victoria website.
+Eligible international students can also get a 50 per cent discount on an annual myki pass using the International Student Travel Pass.
+This option saves you a lot of money if you will be travelling at least 90 days of the year (if you’re travelling less than this, a normal myki will be cheaper).
+Certain study conditions need to be met in order to apply for an International Student Travel Pass, so make sure to check out the Public Transport Victoria website.

 Melbourne is famous for its food and drink culture, with locals and tourists alike flocking to the city’s laneways, cute cafes and world-renowned restaurants.
 If you want to take full advantage of Melbourne’s incredible food and drink offerings, it’s a smart move to set aside some spending money each week.